afedynitch/EECR_treasure_maps/README.md

 - **JF12**: Jansson-Farrar 12 with default settings from CRPropa3 including strided and turbulent magnetic fields switched on
 - **JF12regular**: Jansson-Farrar 12 with default settings from CRPropa3, only regular component, no random magnetic fields
 - **JF12Planck**: Jansson-Farrar 12 with parameters tuned by the Planck Collaboration as implemented in CRPropa3, strided and turbulent component switched on
-- **TF17**: Terral-Ferriere 17 with default settings.
+- **TF17**: Terral-Ferriere 17 with default settings from CRPropa3.
 No random fields are available in the model.

 The next level of sub-folders is named `[gmf_model]_[composition]_[energy]` assumed when computing the back-tracked sky maps.